 2. Prototype Implementation and Evaluation Phase

 Next step is devoted to the implementation of an AI-based prototype.
+That step extremely important to calculate the costs of AI development.

 A prototype is a business model created in order to test feasibility and proof of concept.
 It can be a limited, text or drawing-based mock-up, or a more sophisticated code-based prototype, depending on the project complexity and tools (screen generators, application simulation programs, or design tools) it was created with.
 Prototypes are shown and discussed with the clients.